Joe Biden: The man of the middle steps down – DW – 07/22/2024

 But the White House's red lines have proved flexible.
 UN experts have repeatedly criticized that the aid entering Gaza is wholly inadequate, and in July, announced that famine had spread through the entire Gaza Strip, with some 8,000 children affected by malnutrition according to recent UN counts.
 And as Israeli airstrikes killed scores of civilians sheltering in Rafah, the White House remarked that while the incidents were "heartbreaking," they did not cross the stated red line.

-It is perhaps Bernie Sanders, his erstwhile rival for the Democratic nomination in 2020, who best encapsulated Biden's character when he endorsed him for the presidential race: "I know you are the kind of guy who is going to be inclusive.
+It was perhaps Bernie Sanders, Biden's erstwhile rival for the Democratic nomination in 2020, who best encapsulated his character when he endorsed Biden for the presidential race.
+"I know you are the kind of guy who is going to be inclusive.
 You want to bring people in, even people who disagree with you.
 You want to hear what they have to say."